 A validation purchase is a purchase that a consumer makes either consciously or subconsciously in hopes that it will either boost or maintain their social status.

-In his national best-selling book, Hooked: How to Build Habit-Forming Products, which focuses on why some products succeed and why others fail.
-Author Nir Eyal stated, “All humans are motivated to seek pleasure and avoid pain, to seek hope, and avoid fear, and finally, to seek social acceptance and avoid rejection.”
+In his national best-selling book, Hooked: How to Build Habit-Forming Products, which focuses on why some products succeed and why others fail—author Nir Eyal, states that, “All humans are motivated to seek pleasure and avoid pain, to seek hope, and avoid fear, and finally, to seek social acceptance and avoid rejection.”

 If it doesn’t, then it will have to fall into one of the next two categories.